1. If travelling to China on business, or arranging for an employee to do so, it is crucial that the correct visa is acquired.

-- Foreigners living in hong kong, and having an HKID Card: 1-year Business Visa
+- Foreigners living in hong kong, and having an HKID Card: 1-year China Business Visa

 - APAC citizens holders of the ABTC (APEC Business Travel Card) containing “CHN” on the back: up to 60 days for Business Trips without needing any Visa

-- Foreigners going from Hong Kong to Shenzhen (and staying in Shenzhen) for a Business Trip can enjoy a 5-days Visa when they arrive; same for Foreigners going from Macao to Zhuhai (and staying in Zhuhai) for a Business Trip can enjoy a 3-days Visa when they arrive.
+- Foreigners going from Hong Kong to Shenzhen (and staying in Shenzhen) for a Business Trip can enjoy a 5-day Visa when they arrive; the same for Foreigners going from Macao to Zhuhai (and staying in Zhuhai) for a Business Trip can enjoy a 3-days Visa when they arrive.